progit/progit/de/02-git-basics/01-chapter2.markdown

 <!--You may be wondering what the difference is between _author_ and _committer_.
 The _author_ is the person who originally wrote the patch, whereas the _committer_ is the person who last applied the patch.
 So, if you send in a patch to a project and one of the core members applies the patch, both of you get credit — you as the author and the core member as the committer.
 We’ll cover this distinction a bit more in *Chapter 5*.-->

 Du fragst dich vielleicht, was der Unterschied zwischen Autor und Committer ist.
 Der Autor ist diejenige Person, die eine Änderung ursprünglich vorgenommen hat.
 Der Committer dagegen ist diejenige Person, die den Commit angelegt hat.
-D.h., wenn Du einen Patch an ein Projekt Team schickst und eines der Team Mitglieder den Patch akzeptiert und verwendet, wird beiden Anerkennung gezollt – sowohl dir als Autor als auch dem Teammitglied als Comitter.
+D.h., wenn Du einen Patch an ein Projekt Team schickst und eines der Team Mitglieder den Patch akzeptiert und verwendet, wird beiden Anerkennung gezollt – sowohl Dir als Autor als auch dem Teammitglied als Comitter.
 Wir werden auf diese Unterschiedung in Kapitel 5 noch einmal genauer eingehen.

 <!--The `oneline` and `format` options are particularly useful with another `log` option called `-\-graph`.
 This option adds a nice little ASCII graph showing your branch and merge history, which we can see in our copy of the Grit project repository:-->